probe-lab/website/content.en/websites/protocol.ai.md

 The graph presents a comparison of two crucial web performance metrics: Time to First Byte (TTFB) and First Contentful Paint (FCP).
 The data displayed shows the 90th percentile of both metrics and was gathered during the previous week.
 To aid in comparison, the percentage difference between the previous week and the week before is displayed below each gauge indicator.
 This enables easy identification of performance improvements or regressions over time.
+The plots on this page are updated weekly on Monday.

-By default, the graph focuses on the `eu-central-1` region, which can be customized as needed in the lower left corner.
+By default, the graph focuses on the `eu-central-1` region, which can be customized as needed in the lower left corner through the drop-down menu.
 The graph utilizes shaded areas in different colors to denote performance categories based on predefined thresholds set by web-vitals.
 Green represents "good" performance, yellow indicates "needs improvement," and red signifies "poor" performance (see [Metrics](#metrics)).

 ## Trends